cadwallion/brewby/README.md

 ## Input Sensors

-brewby-core provides adapters for input sensors in a consistent interface.
+brewby provides adapters for input sensors in a consistent interface.
 The following adapters are currently supported, with several more on the way:

 * `Brewby::Input::DS18B20` - Dallas 18B20 temperature sensors runnning on the One-Wire Bus